What If Your Workplace Miscommunications Are Actually Your Fault?

 - You have a hard time getting others to give you feedback on projects or tasks

-If any of these sound familiar, stop for a minute and acknowledge that maybe it’s not them.
+If any of these sound familiar, pause for a minute and acknowledge that maybe it’s not them.
 Maybe it really is you!
+Tools like Poised can help you self-reflect on your communication skills.

 How To Become More Self-Aware Of Your Poor Communication